-The Department of English and Linguistics has a strong research record and has performed very well in PBRF (Performance Based Research Fund) rounds.
-Please see the staff webpages for more on individual research areas.
+The English and Linguistics Programme has a strong research record and has performed very well in PBRF (Performance Based Research Fund) rounds.

-Many Department members are involved in interdisciplinary research networks, including
+Many Programme members are involved in interdisciplinary research networks, including:

 - Asian Studies